 First, you need to check the “Clientless VPN” frame, to enable the settings.

+Hostname: I use a dynamic DNS provider called DuckDNS, so I entered the full hostname here for the portal.
+IP will also work just fine.
 Security Zones: This one is important.
 Cause all traffic coming from the Clientless VPN will originate from this Zone.
 So if you create a Zone just for this, then you need to make sure you have a security policy that gives access to the features you want.
+DNS Proxy: We need to have a DNS Proxy in place on the firewall, so the firewall is able to process and redirect traffic as needed via the Clientless VPN.

 The rest of the settings are self-explanatory.
 Let’s create a DNS Proxy!